 Your safety and that of others is most important and you should avoid driving in adverse conditions if at all possible.

 Observe all safety signs e.g. ‘Do Not Cross Flooded Roadway’ and ‘Impassable in the Wet’.
-Constantly update your knowledge about the road and weather conditions by consulting with the locals and other travellers.

 Rain, strong winds and fog make driving more difficult and dangerous, especially at night.
 The risks associated with driving in bad weather conditions can be minimised by: